-January: Cambridge Nationals, some GCSE modules and A Level Business.
+January: Cambridge Nationals, Cambridge Technicals and A Level Business units.

-Summer: The main exam period for all subjects
+Summer: May and June.
+The main exam period for all subjects

 Exams occur during normal term time, and it is essential that you do not arrange holidays during scheduled school dates.
-In the summer, all exams are finished by 30th June 2023 and Year I I & Year I 3 students need to ensure they are available right until this date.
+In the summer, all exams are finished by 26 June 2025 and Year II & Year I3 students need to ensure they are available right until this date.
 Please be aware these dates may change.